ol1g3/crime-news-analyser/README.md

 # **II.
 Materials and methods**
 Data preprocessing
-The crime news was collected from the German police portal [link] with a filter on Munich news via POST request and parsing of the resulting JSON file.
+The crime news was collected from the [German police portal](https://www.polizei.bayern.de/aktuelles/pressemitteilungen/index.html) with a filter on Munich news via POST request and parsing of the resulting JSON file.
 Each website contains 3 to 6 news articles, which are being segmented into independent news.
 The data about the district of crime act is also being collected and analyzed.

 ## Algorithms
 Independent news is then being splitted into words, which are also being split using a custom composite word splitter (Kompositazerlegung) for German words (compound_splitter.py) using Aho-Corasick algorithm.
 The examples of the splitter can be seen below *(compound_splitter.py)*: